DMV.ORG is not affiliated with any government agency

 Connecticut does not have the same type of binding arbitration process to protect consumers purchasing used vehicles.
 However, the state does require dealers selling used vehicles to provide a warranty under certain conditions:

-• If the vehicle is less than seven years old, and costs more than $3,000, it must be protected by a warranty.
+• If the vehicle is less than 7 years old and costs $3,000 or more, it must be protected by a warranty.

 • If the vehicle costs less than $5,000, the warranty is good for 1,500 miles or 30 days, whichever comes first.